Nominations and entries are being invited in 10 categories:

 - Patient & public participation & involvement.
 The winners of this award will demonstrate how meaningful public and patient participation and involvement has helped improve or influence cancer services.
 This could relate to any part of the cancer pathway,

-Pioneering Innovation Awards
+Innovation & Improvement Awards

-- Innovation in cancer treatment.
-This award will recognise innovation(s) in cancer treatment introduced since 2020 that are benefitting patients in Wales.
-The innovation(s) may be in surgery, oncology or an associated element of treatment.
+- Innovation & Improvement: Cancer treatment.
+This award recognises innovation or improvements in cancer treatment that are benefitting patients in Wales.
+This may be in surgery, oncology or an associated element of treatment.

 - Innovation & Improvement: Working with industry & 3rd Sector.
 This award recognises the diverse roles played by industry and third sector partners in better cancer outcomes for Wales – whether in life sciences, in specialist provision, in patient support and palliative care, or beyond.

 - Innovation & Improvement: cancer workforce.
 This award recognises changes that have enabled or are enabling the cancer workforce - such as (but not limited to) better equipment, training or support to staff working at any stage of cancer pathways; introducing new roles or ways of working; or the successful redesign or redeployment of a workforce to meet evolving cancer demand.

 The excellence category spotlights key individuals who are inspiring and mobilising changes leading to better cancer outcomes in Wales.
 Individuals at all levels below Executive / Medical Director are eligible, and we are interested in those driving change in frontline services, and in support services.